What is Pupil Premium?

 A premium also operates for children whose parents are currently serving in the armed forces.
 This service premium is designed to address the emotional and social well-being of these pupils.

-If you feel your child is eligible under any of these categories, please speak to either Mrs Elliss (Business Manager) or Mr Dodd (Headteacher).
+If you feel your child is eligible under any of these categories, please speak to Mr Dodd (Headteacher).

 Our strategy for using the pupil premium this year can be found here: Pupil Premium Strategy.
 This document also describes how we spent our Pupil Premium allocation last year.